mail us | mail this page

 Arg Description

 -c salt-format Defines the format of the salt used when generating {CRYPT} (DES) passwords.
 This string is in quoted sprintf format and may include one (and only one) %s conversion.
 This conversion will be substituted with a string of random characters from the set [A-Za-z0-9./].
 For example, "%.2s" provides a two character salt and "$1$%.8s" tells some versions of crypt(3) to use an MD5 algorithm and provides 8 random characters of salt.
 The default is "%s", which provides 31 characters of salt.
-For more information chack the crypt man page page for your platform.
+For more information check the crypt man page page for your platform.

 -h hash

 If -h is not specified it defaults to {SSHA} suitable for use with userPassword (and authPassword).
 If -h is specified, it may take one of the following RFC 2307 scheme values: {CRYPT}, {MD5}, {SMD5}, {SSHA}, {SHA} and {CLEARTEXT}.
-Note: The enclsing braces (curly brackets {}) may need to be escaped depending on shell being used.
+Note: The enclosing braces (curly brackets {}) may need to be escaped depending on shell being used.

 {SHA} and {SSHA} use the SHA-1 algorithm (FIPS 160-1), the latter with a seed.